Michael J. Saylor: MicroStrategy

 Using the funds from DuPont, Saylor founded MicroStrategy with Sanju Bansal, his MIT fraternity brother.
 The company began developing software for data mining, then focused on software for business intelligence.
 In 1992, MicroStrategy won a $10 million contract with McDonald's to develop applications to analyze the efficiency of its promotions.
-The contract with McDonald's led Saylor to realize that his company could create business intelligence software that would allow companies to use their own data for insights into their businesses.
+The contract with McDonald's led Saylor to realize that his company could create business intelligence software that would allow companies to use their data for insights into their businesses.

 Saylor took the company public in June 1998, with an initial stock offering of 4 million shares priced at $12 each.
 The stock price doubled on the first day of trading.
-He owns over 39,521 units of the company worth over $14,482,075.
 By early 2000, Saylor's net worth reached $7 billion, and the Washingtonian reported that he was the wealthiest man in the Washington D.C. area.

-In 1996, Saylor was named KPMG Washington High-Tech Entrepreneur of the Year.
-In 1997, Ernst & Young named Saylor its Software Entrepreneur of the Year, and the following year, Red Herring Magazine recognized him as one of its Top 10 Entrepreneurs for 1998.
-Saylor was also featured by the MIT Technology Review as an "Innovator Under 35" in 1999.
+In 1996, Saylor was named KPMG "Washington High-Tech Entrepreneur of the Year".
+In 1997, Ernst & Young named Saylor its "Software Entrepreneur of the Year", and the following year, Red Herring Magazine listed him as one of its "Top 10 Entrepreneurs for 1998".
+Saylor was also listed by the MIT Technology Review as an "Innovator Under 35" in 1999.

+On March 20, 2000, MicroStrategy announced that it would restate its financial results for the previous two years.
+MicroStrategy’s stock price, which had soared from $7 per share to as high as $333 per share over the course of a year, plummeted 62%, dropping to $120 per share in a single day.
+This significant decline is considered one of the key events marking the burst of the dot-com bubble.
+By August 2000, approximately two dozen class action securities fraud actions were filed in the United States District Court for the Eastern District of Virginia against the company.
+In December 2000, the U.S. Securities and Exchange Commission filed fraud charges against MicroStrategy and its executives.
+MicroStrategy ultimately settled with the SEC, agreeing to hire an independent director to ensure ongoing regulatory compliance.

+After his leadership was criticized by several major investors in 2014, Saylor has since opted for a symbolic one-dollar salary without any cash bonuses, but with stock options.
+According to Bloomberg, Saylor exercised those option for around $400 million in the first quarter of 2024.

-On August 8, 2022, Saylor resigned as CEO and remained executive chairman of MicroStrategy.
-Phong Le, the company's president, succeeded him as CEO.
+On August 8, 2022, Saylor assumed the title of executive chairman of MicroStrategy and appointed Phong Le, the company's president, to succeed him as CEO.
 Saylor said in a press release, "As Executive Chairman I will be able to focus more on our bitcoin acquisition strategy and related bitcoin advocacy initiatives, while Phong will be empowered as CEO to manage overall corporate operations."

-In December 2022, Saylor bought and immediately sold Bitcoin for "tax purposes."